magician-project/ros2_net_ft_driver/README.md

 # Net F/T Sensor Driver

+**For MAGICIAN project** Check Installation and Running - Magician version below

 This is meta-package that contains ROS2 software for reading the data from F/T sensors with RDT communication interface such as: ATI F/T sensors, OnRobot F/T sensors.